wangruihan2024/Cow-Trie-Concurrency-included/README.md

 Also, if we get a reference to a value from the trie, we should be able to access it no matter how we modify the trie.
 The Get function from Trie only returns a pointer.
 If the trie node storing this value has been removed, the pointer will be dangling.
 Therefore, in TrieStore, we return a ValueGuard which stores both a reference to the value and the TrieNode corresponding to the root of the trie structure, so that the value can be accessed as we store the ValueGuard.

-To achieve this, we have provided you with the pseudo code for TrieStore::Get in src.hpp.
-Please read it carefully and think of how to implement TrieStore::Put and TrieStore::Remove.
+To achieve this, we have provided you with the pseudo code for `TrieStore::Get` in src.hpp.
+Please read it carefully and think of how to implement `TrieStore::Put` and `TrieStore::Remove`.

-Acknowledgement: CMU15445 Database Spring 2023 Project 0 'Cpp Primer'
+#### Advice on Concurrency :

+1. `std::vector` does not provide built-in thread-safety mechanisms.
+2. The granularity of the lock should be carefully considered to prevent the program from effectively becoming single-threaded.